xanedarel/scripts/README.md

 ## Virtualisation
 - VFIO Assisted Config :
-    Automatically add the required PCI addresses to your bootloader and initramfs configuration
+    Automatically add the required PCI IDS to your bootloader and initramfs configuration, can also edit other PCI IDS in the configuration files and remove them if necessary.

     Bootloader : `grub [Y] | gummiboot / systemd-boot [Y] | efistub [N]`